silvhua/ChatGPT-sentiment-analysis/README.md

 </div>

-Below is the one case where ChatGPT and I didn't agree in relation to the "respond" task.
+Below is the one case where GPT 3.5 and I didn't agree in relation to the "respond" task.

 <details>